 You may be wondering why a thyroid product is a hot commodity.
 It’s because iodine is in thyroid supplements.
 And that’s because your thyroid gland must have iodine in order to synthesize thyroid hormone (thyroxine aka T4).

-Even here in the United States, far away from Russia and Ukraine, many supplement companies are seeing an uptick in sales for thyroid and iodine supplements.
+here in the United States, far away from Russia and Ukraine, many supplement companies experienced an uptick in sales of thyroid and iodine supplements.
 There are shipment delays, and “sold out” products everywhere including my own store!

 With time, only the inferior low-dose products will be left because people are buying the better products.
 It’s just crazy to see the up-tick and I’m not sure we’ll even need it over here!
 I just see at my own vitamin shop how the demand for iodine-containing supplements has skyrocketed literally overnight.
 It has prompted media outlets to ask consumers to stop overbuying and hoarding iodine.